 I did not watch the State of the Union because politicians can’t drive innovation.
-People in this room can; the entrepreneurs we work with can; the money that we invest can.
+People in this room can; the entrepreneurs we work with can; and the money we invest.

 When you go back to the original founders, they changed the concept of life, liberty and estate, which was a classical definition of what people were thinking of at the time to pursuit of happiness.
 The idea of the pursuit of happiness was a shift in mindset that for a while you could make more money and you could improve productivity.
 And it was really recognition 250 years ago that the human mind has the capacity to double, triple, quadruple, 10x or otherwise exponentially grow productivity.

 Does anybody know the definition of total factor productivity?
-It’s essentially the amount of GDP that can’t be explained by direct inputs.
-It basically says if you use Google search, it improves your productivity.
+It’s essentially the amount of GDP that direct inputs can’t explain.
+It says if you use Google search, it improves your productivity.
 We don’t know how, but you get stuff done quicker.
 If you use email, it improves your productivity.
 We’re not sure how, but it’s better.

 So, computers and electronic products have been the most distinct increase in total factor productivity in the United States.
 As venture capitalists what we’re doing is we’re modifying total factor productivity.
 This is the digitization, this is Amazon, it’s Intel, it’s everything that’s been going on for the last 30 years.
 What’s also notable is none of the other industries have it, not to the same degree, but some people say that’s because the other industries are too hard to change.
-Well, if you were doing computers in 1980, it was pretty hard to change.
+Well, it was pretty hard to change if you were doing computers in 1980.
 And so that’s what we’re after.

 How do we change the productivity in this equation?
 Because if we want to fix healthcare, if we want to live longer, if we want to address concerns about waste, what we need to do is come up with an economic business model that does that at a cheaper price with more effectiveness.

 The entire limitation on inflation for the last 15 years, I would argue, is because of the gains in total factor productivity.
-Everything that would try to push inflation up got pushed back by the efficiencies of new business models by Amazon, Walmart and others.
-It might knock out local businesses but it’s bringing pressure down that shows up at Target and everywhere else.
-That is the reason why inflation has been held back harder now because there’s only so much left for technology to do, but there’s a lot of other industries to go.
+Everything that would try to push inflation up got pushed back by the efficiencies of new business models by Amazon, Walmart, and others.
+It might knock out local businesses, but it’s bringing the pressure down that shows up at Target and everywhere else.
+That is the reason why inflation has been held back harder now because there’s only so much left for technology to do, but there are a lot of other industries to go.

 Amazon can understand what you want to do before you do.
 There are stories that Amazon knows that people are pregnant before they do based on their shopping habits.
 That kind of understanding helps improve the business model and run it better.
 Innovation is a fundamental deflationary cost.
-We have seen the cost of cars, clothing, cell phones, computers, etc come down in real terms.
+We have seen the cost of cars, clothing, cell phones, computers, etc come down realistically.
 But things like hospital services, college, medical care, all those things keep going up.
-It has nothing to do with the fact that everybody wants to live longer and so they’ll pay any amount of money.
+It has nothing to do with the fact that everybody wants to live longer and so they’ll pay any amount.
 It has to do with fundamental inefficiencies in those systems.

 Everything here on the red is something that we’re interested in changing.
 Agriculture and food and health are the ones we’re primarily focused on.
 The other opportunity is there are trillions of high net worth assets in the United States that are not allocated to venture capital.
 Investing in venture capital is hard.

-When people say, ‘how do we grow GDP?’ the way you do that is growing venture capital so we can invest in more innovative companies.
+When people say, ‘How do we grow GDP?’ the way you do that is growing venture capital so we can invest in more innovative companies.
 I think that all those entrepreneurs running around all those industries, agriculture and healthcare being the most important ones first, will fundamentally change the productivity nature of the country.
-And that will be solving their own problems in an effective way.
+And that will be effectively solving their own problems.

 That’s what we’ve got to do as it applies to healthcare and the food system.
 And then we can satisfy everybody’s needs.
-We don’t have to have a fight between sustainability or environment or any of those other things.
+We don’t have to fight for sustainability or the environment or any of those other things.